A specialization inequality for tropical complexes: Linear series

 where $\chi(\Delta)$ is the Euler characteristic of underlying topological space of~$\Delta$. \end{conj}

 \begin{ex} We verify Conjecture~\ref{conj:riemann-roch} for the tetrahedron~$\Delta$ from Example~\ref{ex:k3-series} and for any multiple $mD$, where $D$ is twice an edge of the tetrahedron.
-Since ever edge is contained in exactly two facets, $K_\Delta$ is trivial.
-Moreover, Example~\ref{ex:k3-series} exhibited linear equivalences between $D$ and disjoint divisors, which implies that $D^2$ has degree zero.
-Therefore, the right hand side of (\ref{eq:r-r}) is $\chi(\Delta) = 2$ in this example.
+Since every edge is contained in exactly two facets, $K_\Delta$ is trivial.
+Moreover, Example~\ref{ex:k3-series} showed that $D$ is linearly equivalent to a parallel circle, which is disjoint from $D$, and so $\deg D^2 = 0$.
+Therefore, the right hand side of~(\ref{eq:r-r}) is $\chi(\Delta) = 2$ in this example.

 Example~\ref{ex:k3-series} computed that $h^0(\Delta, mD) = m+1$ for $m \geq 0$.
 The same method as in that example shows that if $m > 0$, then $h^0(\Delta, K_\Delta -mD) = h^0(\Delta, -mD) = 0$.
-(This vanishing of the negative of an effective divisor also holds for a broad class of 2-dimensional tropical complexes, as a consequence of \cite[Cor.
-2.12]{cartwright-surfaces}.)
-Thus, for any integer $m$ the left hand side of (\ref{eq:r-r}) is:
+(That the negative of an effective divisor is non-effective also holds for a broad class of 2-dimensional tropical complexes, as a consequence of \cite{cartwright-surfaces}*{Cor.
+2.12}.)
+Thus, for any integer $m$, the left hand side of~(\ref{eq:r-r}) is:

 and so the Riemann-Roch inequality is satisfied.